AlenKrga/portfoliotask/README.md

 ## Credits

-This code was created as part of a web development course project.
+This code was created as part of a web development course project for FIT.ie .
 Feel free to use it as a reference or starting point for your own web development projects.
 If you have any questions or suggestions, please feel free to reach out to me.

 In the index.html file is implemented an animated background using the web tool  [Finisher Animated Header.](https://finisher.co/lab/header/ "Finisher Animated Header.")
 This tool generates CSS and HTML code for a header animated background.